p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 it is useful for both the next service run as well to know from where to continue after crashes.

 The exact algorithm describing the service functionality is as follows:
-- get latest 'polling status' from S3
+- get latest _polling status_ from S3
 - use it to compose query to the database
 - knowing that database response might consist of multiple pages, for each page (large loop on the picture):
     - request access token and (small loop):
         - publish to external endpoint (using access token) all entries from a single page, one at a time;
-after each such successful operation, update 'polling status' on S3.
+after each such successful operation, update _polling status_ on S3.

 This example is based on a real microservice.
 It is built without any frameworks apart from Guice to provide dependency injection.
 To avoid overcomplication, everything happens in one thread.
-Additionally, an error while contacting any of the external services means the pipeline breaks (this is acceptable - thanks to storing 'polling status' on S3, the next run will continue from the place it where previously broke).
+Additionally, an error while contacting any of the external services means the pipeline breaks (this is acceptable - thanks to storing _polling status_ on S3, the next run will continue from the place it where previously broke).

 All external services are exposed through REST, but what truly matters is that contacting them is a side effect.